 Concealer is without a doubt the biggest must-have product to keep in your makeup bag.
 It covers blemishes, hides dark circles and hyperpigmentation, and basically just makes everything look even and flawless.
 Didn't get enough sleep last night?
 Concealer.
 Slept in your makeup and got a few breakouts to show for it?
 Concealer.
 Need to prime your lids or your lips so your makeup stays on better?
 Concealer.
 It truly is a jack-of-all-trades.

 While going to the cosmetics aisle of your favorite beauty supply store in search of just the right concealer may seem like a puzzle more than anything else, we're here to tell you that it's a bit easier to understand than you think.
 For starters, when you conceal a blemish, you should match the concealer exactly to your skin, while for under-eye brightening, you should find a shade that's half a shade lighter than your skin, according to makeup artist Mai Quynh.
 But what do different colors of concealer do, like purple, green, and yellow?
-Kate O'Brien, founder of Alima Pure Cosmetics, let us in on some color-correcting know-how.
+Ahead, watch celebrity makeup artist Jaleesa Jaikaran share her tutorial for using color-correcting concealers, plus pro tips from Alima Pure Cosmetics founder Kate O'Brien. know-how.

 What does green concealer do?
 Well, according to O'Brien, a pale pistachio green (like her Color Balancing Powder, $24, in Pistachio) conceals redness: "Though it doesn’t look green on the skin, we recommend using any green concealers beneath your foundation.
 Green colors work beautifully for dermatitis, rosacea, and even mild sunburn."